CharlieJT/Recipes/tests.md

     shrink to fit inside of the card.
 This would prevent stretching out the card & stretching the image.

     ``` css
-    max-height: 264px;
-    max-height: 264px;
-    margin: auto;
-    }
-    ```

-1. #### Issues with image sizes on the recipe cards.

-    There was an issue with the images in the cards when they were different dimensions, their default behavior is to stretch & shrink the card which can leave the cards looking messy if all of the images were scaled differently.

-    **How it was fixed**:

-    - I set a max height & a max width to the card images & set the margin to auto.
-This would allow the image to shrink to fit inside of the card.
-This would prevent stretching out the card & stretching the image.

-    ``` css
     {
     max-height: 264px;
     max-height: 264px;